How to Trust Google Play Store Tests with Appdome-Protected Android Applications

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Trust Google Play Store Tests on Android apps using Appdome
+How to Implement Trust Google Play Store Tests in Android Apps Using Appdome

 On Appdome, follow these simple steps to create self-defending Android Apps that Trust Google Play Store Tests without an SDK or gateway: